happeii/Fish-Tsunami/README.md

 # About
 This game is like space invaders, but with fish.
+And pwease help me get some non-copyrighted music cause I smoll brain
 ### How to Open
 1. Clone/Download the repo
    - Make sure zip file is extracted